Generic name: canagliflozin [ KAN-a-gli-FLOE-zin ]

 Invokana is usually taken once per day.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Invokana is usually taken once per day, before the first meal of the day.

-You may have very low blood pressure while taking Invokana.
-Call your doctor if you are sick with vomiting or diarrhea, or if you are sweating more than usual.
-Drink plenty of liquids while you are taking Invokana.

-Also watch for signs of high blood sugar (hyperglycemia) such as increased thirst or urination.

-Invokana is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
-Follow your doctor's instructions very closely.

-Store at room temperature away from moisture and heat.about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.

-Updated text | Invokana is usually taken once per day.
-Follow all directions on your prescription label and read all medication guides or instruction sheets.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Invokana is usually taken once per day, before the first meal of the day.

-You may have very low blood pressure while taking Invokana.
+You may have very low blood pressure while taking this medicine.
 Call your doctor if you are sick with vomiting or diarrhea, or if you are sweating more than usual.
 Drink plenty of liquids while you are taking Invokana.

 Also watch for signs of high blood sugar (hyperglycemia) such as increased thirst or urination.

 Invokana is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

 Store at room temperature away from moisture and heat.about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.